ibm-mas/cli/docs/commands/install.md

 - `--eventstreams-instance-location EVENTSTREAMS_LOCATION`      Optional.
 Set IBM Event Streams instance location.

 ### IBM Db2 (Optional, required to use IBM Db2 Universal Operator):
 - `--db2u-channel DB2_CHANNEL`          Subscription channel for Db2u (e.g. v110508.0)
 - `--db2u-system`                       Install a shared Db2u instance for MAS (required by IoT & Monitor, supported by Manage)
 - `--db2u-manage`                       Install a dedicated Db2u instance for Maximo Manage (supported by Manage)
 - `--db2u-type-manage`                  Optional.
 Choose the type of the Manage dedicated Db2u instance.
 Available options are `db2wh` (default) or `db2oltp`.
+-`--db2u-username DB2_LDAP_USERNAME`    Optional.
+Set the DB2 database user name.
+Default is `db2inst1`.
+Note: This is only applicable to the cases where a DB2 instance will be created for Manage via MAS CLI.
+- `--db2u-password DB2_LDAP_PASSWORD`   Optional.
+Set the DB2 database password.
+Default is an auto generated password during DB2 provisioning.
+Note: This is only applicable to the cases where a DB2 instance will be created for Manage via MAS CLI.

 ### Advanced Db2u Universal Operator Configuration (Optional):
 - `--db2u-namespace DB2_NAMESPACE` Change namespace where Db2u instances will be created